kohei-us/orcus/doc/overview/json.rst

         { "array", { "one", 987.0 } }
     };

-is meant to be an object containing an array.
+is intended to be an object containing an array.
 However, because the supposed inner array contains exactly two values and the first value is a string value, which could be interpreted as a key-value pair for the outer object, it ends up being too ambiguous and a :cpp:class:`~orcus::json::key_value_error`